SciML/DifferentialEquations.jl/docs/src/internals/notes_on_algorithms.md

 Lastly, there are the 7-stage schemes.
-The more recent one is due to Sharp and Smart, but I am ignoring this because its error term is almost an order of magnitude larger than the BS pair, and its stability reagion is wonky near the origin.
+The more recent one is due to Sharp and Smart, but I am ignoring this because its error term is almost an order of magnitude larger than the BS pair, and its stability region is wonky near the origin.
 Its only plus over the BS pair is that it has a slightly larger stability in the real axis, which is not important when paired with adaptive stepping and for use on non-stiff problems.